 Important: If you are experiencing immediate physical problems after an abortion such as pain, bleeding, fever, or nausea, please call your doctor now or go to an emergency room.

 If you have recently had an abortion, there are common issues and emotions you may encounter immediately after the decision.

 Relief: Feeling “relieved” is a very common emotion after abortion.
 The “crisis” is over, and the situation has been resolved for many women after abortion.
-This “relief” can be temporary.
-Other emotions (anger, grief, depression) can find their way into your life in the days, months and years to come.
+This relief can be temporary.
+Other emotions (anger, grief, depression) can find their way into your life in the days, months, and years to come.

-Anger: Know that it is normal to be angry after an abortion experience.
+Anger: It is normal to be angry after an abortion experience.
 Anger is the most typical emotion endured after this procedure.
 This is particularly true if you were pressured by others to abort.
 Hormonal imbalances impact all emotional reactions, particularly related to anger.
 Anger can be directed at non-abortion related situations in your life, sometimes years later.
 This is a sign you are struggling with PTSD.

 Grief: You have experienced a pregnancy loss, regardless of the fact that it may have been your choice.
 Give yourself permission to grieve this pregnancy loss.

 Pregnancy Urgency: Some post-abortive women feel an urgency to become pregnant again as soon as possible.
 Some mothers seek to “replace” the lost child with another baby.
 Many who successfully become pregnant again may find themselves facing the same pressure and lack of support from those around them.
 They can very easily abort again and again.